aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 ## Troubleshooting

 1. If you are seeing the error message "ERROR: Unexpected error: Couldn't connect to the PostgreSQL instance." while running Snapper, the stored password in AWS Secrets Manager secret might not be correct.
 You can view the password by going to [AWS Secrets Manager console](https://console.aws.amazon.com/secretsmanager/home?#/listSecrets), selecting the secret created by CloudFormation (CloudFormation Output Key: PGSnapperSecretARN) and selecting **Retrieve secret value**.
 Try to logon to the PostgreSQL database using the retrieved password as follows and see if you are able to connect to it.
-If the password is incorrect, you can edit the password stored in AWS Secrets Manager secret by selecting the "Edit" button on the same page.
+If the password is incorrect, you can edit the password stored in AWS Secrets Manager secret by selecting the **Edit** button on the same page.

     ```bash
 	/usr/local/pgsql/bin/psql --host=<PostgreSQL Instance EndPoint> --port=<Port> --username=<Master UserName> --dbname=<Database Name where Application objects are stored>
 	```

 2. If you are seeing the error message "ERROR: Another instance of snapper is already running for the same DBHOST and database.
 Exiting ..." while running Snapper, this means that another instance of snapper is already running for the same PostgreSQL database or Snapper was terminated abnormally during the previous run.
-Snapper creates a hidden file under "/home/ec2-user/scripts" sub-directory to make sure only one instance of Snapper is running at a time for a particular PostgreSQL database.
+Snapper creates a hidden file under "/home/ec2-user/scripts/" sub-directory to make sure only one instance of Snapper is running at a time for a particular PostgreSQL database.
 The file name is in the format ".snapper_\<DBHOST\>_\<DBNAME\>.running".
 If snapper was killed abnormally for some reason and the ".running" file was not deleted, you need to delete this file manually before you can re-run Snapper.

-3. To debug any other issue with snapper, review the log file stored under "/home/ec2-user/scripts/log" sub-directory.
+3. To debug any other issue with snapper, review the log file stored under "/home/ec2-user/scripts/log/" sub-directory.

 # PostgreSQL Performance Stats Loader